AlgyJr/ios_guides/Project-Basics.md

 ### Main.storyboard

 This determines the UI displayed on launch.
-If you would rather set up your UI programmatically, for reasons covered the [[Interface Builder|Interface Builder]] you can configure it in your `Info.plist`, and write the setup code in `AppDelegate.swift`.
+If you would rather set up your UI programmatically, for reasons covered in the [[Interface Builder|Interface Builder]] guide, you can configure it in your `Info.plist`, and write the setup code in `AppDelegate.swift`.

 ## Organization